aristanetworks/avd-workshops/workshops/cicd-basics.md

 ##### pre-commit example

-We can take a look at the benefits of pre-commit by introducing three errors in a group_vars file.
+We can look at the benefits of pre-commit by introducing three errors in a group_vars file.
 This example will use the `sites/site_1/group_vars/SITE1_FABRIC_SERVICES.yml` file.
 Under VLAN 20, we can add extra whitespace after any entry, extra newlines, and move the `s1-spine2` key under the `s1-spine1` key.

 ```yaml
           20: